drupalninja/contentbot/README.md

 ## Features

 - Generate comprehensive, engaging blog posts on any topic
-- Automatically fetch and incorporate relevant news articles from Bing News
+- Automatically fetch and incorporate relevant news articles from multiple sources:
+  - Bing News
+  - Tavily Search API
 - Scrape and integrate Reddit posts related to your topic
 - Scrape and integrate YouTube videos related to your topic
 - Format output in Markdown with proper headings, lists, and emphasis